 How you prepare

 In addition, before you can have top surgery, you'll be required to meet certain criteria.
-To start, your doctor will evaluate your health to rule out or address any medical conditions that might affect or suggest against treatment.
+To start, your health care provider will evaluate your health to address any medical conditions that might affect treatment.
 The evaluation might include:

 - A review of your personal and family medical history